psteinb/Cpp-from-Python/PITCHME.md

 static struct PyModuleDef mymathmodule = {
    PyModuleDef_HEAD_INIT,
    “mymath", /* name of module */
-   "My documentation of mymath“, /* module documentation, may be NULL */ -1, /* size of per-interpreter state of the module,
+   "My documentation of mymath“,
+   /* module documentation, may be NULL */
+   -1, /* size of per-interpreter module state,
-          or -1 if the module keeps state in global variables. */ MyMethods
+          or -1 if the module keeps
+          state in global variables. */
+   MyMethods
 };